Weather of 2004: Tropical cyclones

-As the year began, Cyclone Heta was developing near Fiji, and Tropical Storm Darius was approaching Mauritius in the south-west Indian Ocean.
+As the year began, Cyclone Heta was developing near Fiji, and a few days later, it devastated the South Pacific nation of Niue, resulting in damage equivalent to 25% of its gross domestic product (GDP).
+Also as the year began, Tropical Storm Darius was approaching Mauritius in the south-west Indian Ocean.
 Throughout 2004, a further 18 tropical cyclones developed in the south-west Indian Ocean, which included Cyclone Gafilo, the most intense tropical cyclone on record in that part of the world.
 In March, Gafilo struck Madagascar near peak intensity, killing 363 people.
 A month prior to Gafilo, Cyclone Elita moved across the same country for the third time, dropping heavy rainfall that led to 33 deaths.
 In the Australian region, there were 14 tropical cyclones throughout the year, including Tropical Cyclone Raymond which lasted into early January 2005.
 The South Pacific Ocean had 15 tropical cyclones after Heta, most of them weak.

 In addition to the previous tropical cyclones in the Southern Hemisphere, there was an unusual South Atlantic tropical cyclone named Cyclone Catarina, which became the first-ever recorded hurricane off the coast of Brazil.
 The body of water was previously thought to be hostile to the formation of tropical cyclones.
 Catarina caused about US$425 million in damage and 12 fatalities.

 In the Northern Hemisphere, a record ten typhoons struck Japan, part of the active typhoon season, collectively causing 214 fatalities.
 Among the typhoons was Typhoon Songda, which left an estimated US$12.5 billion in damage.
 There was a series of tropical cyclones affecting the Philippines in a two-week period from November to early December, resulting in 1,762 deaths.
 In the north-east Pacific Ocean, there were 17 tropical cyclones, most of which remained away from land.
 In the North Indian Ocean, there were nine tropical cyclones, with the practice of naming storms beginning in October.
 The season included a deadly cyclone in Myanmar that killed 236 people, and a depression that killed 273 people in India.

 In the north Atlantic Ocean, there were 16 tropical cyclones, most of which affected land in the Caribbean or the United States.
 Four hurricanes – Charley, Frances, Ivan, and Jeanne – affected Florida in a six-week period, the most to affect the state in a year.
 Charley left US$16.9 billion in damage when it hit Cuba and Florida.
 Damage from Frances was estimated at US$9.8 billion.
 Ivan was the season's strongest, killing 92 people and causing US$26.1 billion in damage in the Caribbean and the United States.
 Jeanne struck Hispaniola, causing 3,029 deaths on the island, mostly in Haiti, and later caused US$7.5 billion in damage in the United States.